Alexander Ku

 I'm a PhD student in Psychology and Neuroscience at Princeton, where I work with Tom Griffiths and Jon Cohen, and also a Research Scientist at Google DeepMind.
 Before this, I received my BA and MS in Computer Science from UC Berkeley.

-Keywords: Deep Learning, Meta-Learning, In-Context Learning, Cognitive Control, Automaticity, Intertemporal Choice
+Keywords: Continual Learning, Meta-Learning, Cognitive Control, Automaticity

 Email / Google Scholar / GitHub / Twitter / CV